Thani Oruvan (soundtrack)

-Thani Oruvan is the soundtrack album for the 2015 Tamil film of the same name starring Jayam Ravi, Arvind Swamy and Nayanthara and directed by Mohan Raja.
+Thani Oruvan is the soundtrack album for the 2015 Tamil film of the same name directed by Mohan Raja and starring Jayam Ravi and Arvind Swamy.
 The album has five songs in total, all of them being composed by Hiphop Tamizha, and also wrote four out of five tracks, with Mohan Raja penning one of the tracks from the album.
 It is Hiphop Tamizha's third feature film as a composer, after Aambala and Indru Netru Naalai.
 The soundtrack album was unveiled by Sony Music India on 25 July 2015, and received positive response from critics and audiences.
 Thani Oruvan was listed as the most streamed Tamil album and the second best Tamil album of iTunes of the year 2015, followed by O Kadhal Kanmani.

 Development

 Initially the team approached Devi Sri Prasad, Yuvan Shankar Raja and S. Thaman to be the music composers of the film, with the latter revealing that he had been in talks.
 However, Hiphop Tamizha was finalised as the music director in March 2015.
 Adhi, a member of the composer duo stated in an interview with The Times of India, that:

 Raja organised a special preview for one of the scenes, so that Adhi could get an idea of how to approach the songs and the background score.
 During one recording session, the idea of themes for the hero and the villain struck him, and then suggested it to the director, which resulted in the songs "Theemai Dhaan Vellum" and "Aasai Peraasai".
 Arvind Swamy recorded the former, which marked his return to playback singing, after he previously recorded two songs for the film Iruvar (1997).

 The song "Theemai Dhan Vellum", was used for promotional purposes and was not featured in the film.
 This was later reused as "Manishi Musugulo Mrugam Neney Ra" in the Telugu film Dhruva (2016), which is a remake of the same film and also retaining the same composer.